Premium Processing Service

-Premium Processing Service refers to an optional premium service offered by the United States Citizenship and Immigration Services to employers filing Form I-129 (Petition for a Nonimmigrant Worker) or Form I-140 (Immigrant Petition for Alien Worker).
-To avail of the service, the employer needs to file Form I-907 and include a fee that (as of 2021) is $1,500 for the H-2B and R classifications and $2,500 for all others.
+Premium Processing Service is an optional premium service offered by the United States Citizenship and Immigration Services to individuals and/or employers filing Form I-129 (Petition for a Nonimmigrant Worker), Form I-140 (Immigrant Petition for Alien Worker), Form I-539 (Application to Extend/Change Nonimmigrant Status- currently available to those applying for F, M or J status only) or Form I-765 petitions (only available to F-1 students applying for Optional Practical Training or STEM OPT extension).
+To avail of the service, the applicant (either an individual petitioner or an employer) needs to file Form I-907 and include a fee that (as of 2021) is $1,500 for the H-2B and R classifications and $2,500 for all others.

-Service offered

 Procedure and time frame

-According to the United States Citizenship and Immigration Services website, USCIS guarantees 15 calendar day processing to those petitioners or applicants who choose to use this service or USCIS will refund the Premium Processing Service fee.
+According to the United States Citizenship and Immigration Services website, USCIS guarantees 15 calendar-day processing to I-129 or I-140 petitioners (except National Interest Waiver applicants) who choose to use this service or USCIS will refund the Premium Processing Service fee.
+For F-1 students applying for initial OPT employment authorization or STEM OPT extension using form I-765, well as for those using form I-539 to change to F, M or J status, the guarantee is for 30 days.
+However, for I-140 petitioners applying for a National Interest Waiver, the guarantee is for 45 day processing.

 If the fee is refunded, the relating case will continue to receive expedited processing.
 The time begins from the receipt of Form I-907 and the associated fee.
-Form I-907 may be filed along with Form I-129 or I-140, or electronically as a standalone form for a previously filed Form I-129 or I-140.
+Form I-907 may be filed along with Form I-129, I-140 or I-765, or electronically as a standalone form for a previously filed Form I-129 or I-140.

-What it means to process an application

-When the USCIS says it will process the application within 15 days, this does not mean that a final decision about the application will be reached within that timeframe.
+When the USCIS says it will process the application within 15 days (or 30/45 days for F-1 OPT/National Interest Waiver petitioners, respectively), this does not mean that a final decision about the application will be reached within that timeframe.
 Rather, the USCIS promises one of the following four responses: